phalcon/documentation/docs/volt.md

 ```

 ### Filters
 A filter has the following form in a template: `leftExpr|name(optional-args)`.
-Adding new filters is similar as with the functions.
+Adding new filters is similar to the functions.

 Add a new filter called `hash` using the `sha1` method: